Previous editions of the European Week of Sport

 2022

-The eighth edition of the European Week of Sport saw many fun, creative and inclusive events happening all over Europe and beyond.
+This edition of the European Week of Sport saw many fun, creative and inclusive events happening all over Europe and beyond.

 National Coordinating Bodies and partners organised more than 32,000 events in 40 countries and regions, accumulating more than 13 million participants.